whoyawn/old-website/about.md

 I'm a student studying at the University of California, Irvine under the school of Informatics, with a specialization in computer software development and user experience design.
-I have a passion for learning and technology, and outside of school I am part of groups such as the iOS OC meetup and User Experience meetup, so you'll find me frequently going to such events.
+I have a passion for learning and technology, and outside of school I am part of groups such as iOS OC meetup and User Experience meetup, so you'll find me frequently going to such events.

 What do I like to do in my free time?
 Well, I've been becoming a recent fan of:

 {% highlight swift %}
-print("Things I like to do:\n")
+print("Things I like:\n")
 for thing in stuffThatILike {
     print(thing)
 }
 {% endhighlight %}

-Things I like to do:
+Things I like:

 building iOS apps\\
 MOOCS\\